sohomghosh/sohomghosh.github.io/_pages/projects.md

 iii) Competent solution to address the student debt crisis was created which lead to 60% increase in enrollment, 59K yearly payments & $200M+ being paid to the participants.

 #### Relevant Publications:
-- "AUTOMATED ANALYSIS OF CUSTOMER INTERACTION TEXT TO GENERATE CUSTOMER INTENT INFORMATION AND HIERARCHY OF CUSTOMER ISSUES", US Patent publication No. US20230112369A1
+- "Automated analysis of customer interaction text to generate customer intent information and hierarchy of customer issues", US Patent publication No. US20230112369A1

 ## Retrieval Augmented Generation (RAG) on Call Transcripts
 Experimented with Retrieval Augmented Generation (RAG) to answer business queries from call transcripts.
 Worked on various chunking and denoising strategies.
 Explored several frameworks like LangChain, LlamaIndex, FAISS, Chroma DB, etc.